The VGS is an organisation of three parts:

 - VGS is a voluntary, cooperative, unincorporated, not-for-profit, secular, non-party association.

-- VGS is committed to participative decision-making and social inclusion.
+a) to enable informed debate: VGS is committed to transparency, participative decision-making and social inclusion; and

 - Anybody in the civil parish of Sidmouth (which includes Sidbury, Salcombe Regis and Sidford) can become a member of VGS by adding their name and contact details to the VGS distribution list, and can resign by removing their name at any time.